Approximate Bayesian inference and forecasting in huge-dimensional multi-country VARs: The panel VAR

 \subsection{The likelihood function}

-In this paper, our goal is to model dynamic and static relations in an international panel of macroeconomic and financial time series which are stored in an $n$-dimensional vector $\bm y_t$.
-This vector is composed of $N$ country-specific $M$-dimensional sub-vectors $\bm y_{it}$, $\bm y_t = (\bm y'_{1t}, \dots, \bm y'_{Nt})'$, which implies that $n = M \times N$.\footnote{Note that $M$ may differ across countries but is used here to simplify notation.
+Our goal is to model dynamic and static relations in an international panel of macroeconomic and financial time series which are stored in an $n$-dimensional vector $\bm y_t = (\bm y'_{1t}, \dots, \bm y'_{Nt})'$ for $t=1,\hdots,T$.
+This vector is composed of $N$ country-specific sub-vectors $\bm y_{it}$ which are $M \times 1$ dimensional.\footnote{Note that $M$ may differ across countries but is used here to simplify notation.
 Our approach naturally allows for different covariates across equations and countries.
 In the empirical work, variable coverage differs across countries.} Assuming that each $\bm y_{it}$ depends on the lagged values of $\bm y_t$, we obtain a PVAR given by: